Advanced Technical Strokes Course

 Mersey River Slalom Course

 Packrafting Tasmania is running a 2-day course that focuses on mastering technical skills and strokes on easier whitewater.
-This is the pre-cursor to the Advanced River Running Course that sees paddlers tackling steeper, harder and larger rapids.
-This course is also ideal for past participants who wish to work on fine tuning their strokes and techniques in order that they can consistently nail manoeuvres such as carving into and out of eddies, S-turns and S-crosses as well as a variety of boofing techniques.
+This can be done as either a pre-cursor to, or after, the 3-day Advanced River Running Course.
+This course encourages participants to fine tune their skills/strokes/techniques.
+The aim is for paddlers to consistently nail manoeuvres such as carving into and out of eddies, S-turns and S-crosses as well as a variety of boofing techniques.
 Participants need to have undertaken at least a high intermediate course with the instructors previously or else provide evidence to show that they are at the required level to attend.

 Our focus is on refining individual’s technical skills & introducing more complex techniques